cblevins/f20-us-since-1876/_pages/schedule.md

 **W., 10/14: The Civil Rights Movement I**
 - Watch first 34:30 of Sandra Dickson and Churchill Roberts, *Negroes with Guns*, [available through Kanopy using your Northeastern log-in credentials](https://northeastern.kanopy.com/video/negroes-guns).
-- Read pp. 4-28 of the Gamebook  *Reacting to the Past: Chicago, 1968*
+- Read pp. 4-28 of the Gamebook for *Reacting to the Past: Chicago, 1968*

 **M., 10/19: Set Up Session: / The Civil Rights Movement II**
-- Read pp. 28-44 of the Gamebook  *Reacting to the Past: Chicago, 1968*
+- Read pp. 28-44 of the Gamebook for *Reacting to the Past: Chicago, 1968*
 - Read your Role Sheet carefully - look in particular at the topic and due date of your assigned speech, victory conditions, and texts you need to read
 - The selected Core Texts indicated in your Role Sheet under "Relationships...To the Texts"